 In this article we will answer the question whether you can build a Pick by Light system yourself.
 We will use our experience as a longtime supplier to give you an objective answer.
-Thereby we will discuss different aspects like: Feasibility, problems, profitability and the possibilities.
+Thereby we will discuss different aspects like: feasibility, problems, economic efficiency and the possibilities for this.
 In the end, however, you will have to make your own decision.

 Build it yourself or develop it yourself?

 The decisive factor here is what skills you and your employees or colleagues have.
 Do you perhaps know companies that produce Pick by Light completely or only supply electronic components?
 Do you have developers and fitters available?
 In the end you have to ask yourself what is more economical?
 Either to build it yourself or leave the craft to the professionals?

 Do you want to assemble Pick by Light yourself?

 OKAY.
 Why not?
 We supply you with the equipment and support you in planning.
 Our system is very modular and requires only few special tools.
 However, mechanical and electro-technical knowledge is required for the assembly.
 Therefore you can also build a pick by light yourself.